Mental Health Awareness Month

 Mental illness refers to a wide range of mental health conditions – disorders that affect your mood, thinking and behavior.
 Examples of mental illness include depression, anxiety disorders, schizophrenia, eating disorders and addictive behaviors.

-Signs and symptoms of mental illness can vary, depending on the disorder, circumstances and other factors.
+Signs and symptoms of mental illness can vary, depending on this disorder, circumstances and other factors.
 Mental illness symptoms can affect emotions, thoughts and behaviors.

 Examples of signs and symptoms include: